mocnik-science/measures-rest-oshdb-app/backend/docs/measureCode.md

 ## Example 4: Mapping activity

 By default, the OSM elements at a given point in time, called snapshots, are examined.
-This can even explicitely be achieved by using the following SOAP directive:
+This can even explicitly be achieved by using the following SOAP directive:

 ```java
 // snapshots //